gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsubsection occt_draw_1_3_1 Launching DRAW Test Harness

 Test Harness executable *DRAWEXE* is located in the <i>$CASROOT/\<platform\>/bin</i> directory (where \<platform\> is Win for Windows and Linux for Linux operating systems).
-Prior to launching it is important to make sure that the environment is correctly set-up (usually this is done automatically after the installation process on Windows or after launching specific scripts on Linux).
+Prior to launching it is important to make sure that the environment is correctly setup (usually this is done automatically after the installation process on Windows or after launching specific scripts on Linux).

 @subsubsection occt_draw_1_3_2 Plug-in resource file

 Open CASCADE Technology is shipped with the DrawPlugin resource file located in the <i>$CASROOT/src/DrawResources</i> directory.

-The format of the file is compliant with standard Open CASCADE Technology resource files (see the *Resource_Manager.cdl* file for details).
+The format of the file is compliant with standard Open CASCADE Technology resource files (see the *Resource_Manager.hxx* file for details).

 Each key defines a sequence of either further (nested) keys or a name of the dynamic library.
 Keys can be nested down to an arbitrary level.
 However, cyclic dependencies between the keys are not checked.